II: Reading Data & IPEDS

 • That way, you’re always giving directions from the common point of “where we are we are right now”

-• This will then be the same if I move the project folder on my computer, or run it on someone else’s computer
+• This will then be the same if we move the project folder on our computer, or run it on someone else’s computer

 • By default, when we open a project in RStudio, RStudio helpfully sets our working directory to the project folder